bukinoshita/sync-users-service/.github/log.md

 ## Apr 15 09:16PM

-Create the project structure and the first endpoint to test the Events API
+Need to create the project structure and the first endpoint to test the Events API

+## Apr 15 09:28PM

+Create the project structure